Skip to content

 try {

-// Write the full snapshot.
+// Build the complete candidate snapshot.

 $stratifiedPersist->release('booking', 42, $strate);